ossf/scorecard-action/README.md

 Starting from scorecard-action:v2, `GITHUB_TOKEN` permissions or job permissions needs to include `id-token: write` for `publish_results: true`.
 This is needed to access GitHub's OIDC token which verifies the authenticity of the result when publishing it.

-scorecard-action:v2 has a new requirement for the job running the ossf/scorecard-action step.
-The steps running in this job must belong to this approved list of GitHub actions:
-- "actions/checkout"
-- "actions/upload-artifact"
-- "github/codeql-action/upload-sarif"
-- "ossf/scorecard-action"

-If you are using custom steps in the job, it may fail.
-We understand that this is restrictive, but currently it's necessary to ensure the integrity of the results that we publish, since GitHub workflow steps run in the same environment as the job they belong to.
-If possible, we will work on making this feature more flexible so we can drop this requirement in the future.
+See details [here](#publishing-results)

+If publishing results, scorecard-action:v2 also imposes new requirements on both the workflow and the job running the `ossf/scorecard-action` step.
+For full details see [here](#workflow-restrictions).
 ________
 [Personal Access Token (PAT) Requirements and Risks](#personal-access-token-pat-requirements-and-risks)